 Another excellent option is to buy one of the 2 Sintra Green cards that are offered by PT Portugal the national rail company.
 This will help you on how to get to Sintra from Lisbon and get you into some of the amazing sights.
 Below are the details of the two options below.

-For customers who buy a green card, there is a discount available for you to hire a push bike and explore.
+For customers who buy a green card, there is a discount available for you to hire a push bike and explore Sintra.
 From someone who has been to Sintra twice, I will tell you it’s very hilly.
-Unless you are a regular bike rider with good fitness this would not be a great option.
+Unless you are a regular bike rider with good fitness the green card would be the best option.

 How to get to Sintra from Lisbon – Drive a car

-How to get to Sintra from Lisbon – Organized tour
+How to get to Sintra from Lisbon – Organised tour

 If public transport or the driving option don’t suit you an organized Sintra tour from Lisbon is your best bet.
 There are many tours running daily from Lisbon to the Sintra attractions.
 Some of the positives of going on an organized tour can be: